1. Home: Explore careers

 • clean polluted land or water using micro-organisms and plants

-• create alternative renewable sources of energy, like biodiesel
+• develop alternative sources of energy, like biodiesel

 • make environmentally friendly raw materials, like biodegradable plastics